LaylaSouthcombe/LaylaSouthcombe/README.md

 ## About Me
 - 💻 Tech Trainee with futureproof
 - 💊 Pharmacology graduate from the University of Bath
-- 🌱 I’m currently learning full-stack development
+- 🌱 Currently learning full-stack development
 - 🎯 In the near future I plan to have a role in tech and contribute to the improvement of human life through technology
 - ⚡ Seek Discomfort